benaubin/verified-bot/SPEC.md

 If the user blocks authorization, we store ONLY their eid in order to prevent future verification emails.

+After confirm or block, we redirect the user to the redirect url.
+If there was an error (such as verification was blocked), we append a the query string `failure=[reason]` to the redirect url.
+This can be used to take an action upon successful or failed verification.

 ### GET /lookup.cgi?service=discord&service_id=[discord id]

 Publicly accessible API, to look up basic directory info from our sqlite database.